livMatS/dtool-lookup-gui/README.rst

 dtool-gui
 =========

-dtool-gui is a GTK+ GUI application for dtool_ and dtool-lookup-server_.
+dtool-gui is a graphical user interface for dtool_ and dtool-lookup-server_ written in Python_ and GTK_.

 .. image:: data/screenshots/screenshot1.png

 Installation
 ------------

 The application uses setuptools_.
-It can be installed via pip:
+It can be installed with pip_:

 .. code:: bash

     pip install https://github.com/IMTEK-Simulation/dtool-gui.git

-When checked out, simply install via the standard route
+When checked out, either use pip_ or install via the standard route

 .. code:: bash